audreycs/cs224n_nlp_stanford/lecture2_word_vectors2/README.md

 - Word vectors evaluation

 ## Gradient Descent
 Empricially we usually use stochastic gradient descent for optimazation.
-Two main advantages of stochastic gradient descent compared to one-sample gradient descent:
+Two main advantages of mini-batch stochastic gradient descent compared to one-sample gradient descent:
 1. Sampling a batch of training data can make the optimazation process smoother.
 2. Fasten the optimazation process.